 Rote memorization doesn’t work in this section.
 Economics attempts to provide systematic answers to social behavior.
 The way to start, therefore, is to get interested in this social behavior.

 Start looking around and ask questions: Why is milk more expensive in Canada than in the US?
 Supply vs demand.
 Why do people get plane tickets at regular prices when there are cheaper options online?
 Price discrimination and the concept of scarcity (scarcity of time in this case).
 Play around with the main concepts.
 Slowly but surely, you’ll find the logic and clarity in the maze.

 A picture says a thousand words.
 This truly applies to graphs in economic theories.

 Graphs are typically not on the exam, but the intuition behind them is.
 Approach the graphs as a pictorial way of telling a story.
 You can do the same verbally.
 However you do it, make sure you get the “story” (the intuition) behind the graph.

 The graphs start making intuitive sense when you spend enough time with them.
 Practice drawing them.
 Things will start to make sense after a few days.

 Videos are even better when it comes to explaining a concept.

 For example, when you look at the text, all you see is the end product of a model with multiple graphs and a long-winded description.
 But the power of videos comes to play when you’ve got a good lecturer who guides you through the whole model/ graph step-by-step, explaining the “why.”

 After watching the videos, you can self-explain the entire framework from scratch.

 This is how you can practice applying the concepts in various scenarios.
-This step is key to complete your learning process and must be done at the end of each study session.
+This step is key to completing your learning process and must be done at the end of each study session.